-Kanban recognizes the value in your existing processes and practices.
+Kanban recognizes the value of your existing processes and practices.
 At the start of any project, change management professionals will carry out a discovery phase to highlight any issues that are hindering processes and outcomes.

 Using Kanban in this way enables you to review your workflow, roles, responsibilities, titles, communications, and more.
-This allows you to maximize efficiencies and cost savings and to really focus in on where improvements need to be made.
+This allows you to maximize efficiencies and cost savings and to really focus on where improvements need to be made.

 Because Kanban improves transparency, you can quantify ROI over time and estimate the impact of making any process improvements.
 The transparency and ability to quality improvements also tend to make it easier to collaborate with other managers and teams, because they can easily understand the need for change.

 The concept of continuous improvement is key to Kanban and is a quality that it shares with Agile and Scrum methodologies.
 Delivering change in small, continuous increments is also shared by these project management approaches.
 Doing so helps to minimize disruption and make the whole change process more manageable.

 This is because big changes are more difficult to implement and more likely to meet resistance internally.
 Senior management may be concerned about costs, while project teams may feel that changes to working practices may impede their productivity.
 Kanban recognizes this, hence the emphasis on small, continuous, incremental change.

 Being respectful helps reinforce the idea that Kanban will not be overly disruptive or completely change established operating models.
 This is particularly important if those models are effective.
 This approach positions Kanban as a compromising and collaborative means of improving legacy processes without fundamental disruption to an organization’s underlying operations.

 This whole approach helps to gain support for Kanban in an environment where various teams are attached to established practices.
 It is particularly helpful in larger organizations where change is slower and there are more people to convince.